Ipswich Planning Scheme

 - Adopted Infrastructure Charges Resolution (No.2) 2018 document (PDF, 3.1 MB)

 - Adopted Infrastructure Charges Resolution (No.1) 2018 document (PDF, 3.1 MB)

 - Adopted Infrastructure Charges Resolution (No.1) 2017 document (PDF, 2.9 MB)

 - Adopted Infrastructure Charges Resolution (No.1) 2016 document (PDF, 1.6 MB)

 - Adopted Infrastructure Charges Resolution (No.2) 2015 document (PDF, 2.6 MB)

 - Adopted Infrastructure Charges Resolution (No.1) 2015 document (PDF, 2.5 MB)

 - Adopted Infrastructure Charges Resolution (No.1) 2014 document (PDF, 1.9 MB)

-To obtain further information in relation to the Ipswich Planning Scheme please contact the Planning and Development Department on telephone (07) 3810 6888.
+To obtain further information in relation to the Ipswich Planning Scheme please contact the Planning and Regulatory Services Department on telephone (07) 3810 6888.